Philosophy and Theology Stream

 The Philosophy and Theology Stream will help postgraduates, postdocs and academics, drawing on experience from many years, to discuss how our scholarship and spirituality not only inform but also strengthen each other.
 We will explore uniting our hearts and heads so as to wholly champion the Kingdom of God.

-We welcome past as well as new attendees to the Philosophy and Theology Stream on Friday 21 March.
-On Saturday 22 March, participants are encouraged to attend one of the other Streams: Humanities, Natural/Medical Sciences, or Social Sciences & Law.
+We welcome past as well as new attendees to the Philosophy and Theology Stream on Friday 20 March.
+On Saturday 21 March, participants are encouraged to attend one of the other Streams: Humanities, Natural/Medical Sciences, or Social Sciences & Law.
 Each combination will advance the philosophical and theological quest for wisdom, supplying a holistic vision of learning in faith.

 **Please note our eligibility criteria: This event is for University of Oxford and Oxford Brookes postgraduates, postdocs, academic staff.
 If you do not fit this criteria, are DCM Alumni, or in a continuing education program, please complete this form and we will review your request **

-Friday 21st March
+Friday 20TH March

-11:00 am Coffee & tea in the Old Kitchen Bar
+11:00 am Coffee & tea

-1:00 pm Lunch in the Old Kitchen Bar
+1:00 pm Lunch

-3:30 pm Coffee & tea in the Old Kitchen Bar
+3:30 pm Coffee & tea

 The following events are held jointly with all streams at New College.

-6:00 pm Prayer in Magdalen College Auditorium
+6:00 pm Prayer in New College Chapel

-6:40 pm Drinks at the New College Bar
+6:30 pm Drinks at the New College Bar

 7:30 pm Dinner in the New College Dining Hall

 The Friday 21st ticket also includes admission on Saturday 22nd to one of the following streams: Humanities, Natural/Medical Sciences, or Social Sciences & Laws.
-Program details for these streams can be found at the links above.
+Programme details for these streams can be found at the links above.